FoodStandardsAgency/Governance/README.md

 ### Being an administrator

-Administrators should make sure the repository is set up and maintained in accordance with our [best practice](new_projects.md).
+Administrators should make sure the repository is set up and maintained in accordance with our [repositories guidance](repositories.md).

 Administrators must ensure team membership and collaborators accurately reflects who should have access to the repository.